-Cornwall Council Local Plan network area cites Lostwithiel as having ample recreation area for its present population.
-It is, however, necessary to prepare for the future, taking account of projected growth and changing circumstances.
+- 137. Cornwall Council Local Plan network area cites Lostwithiel as having ample recreation area for its present population.
+It is, however, necessary to prepare for the future, taking account of projected growth and changing circumstances. - 138.
 Numerous local sports groups take advantage of local facilities.
 A Bowling club on land leased from the Duchy of Cornwall at Restormel Road is well used in the summer months, is well maintained, and well supported.
 A Kettle weights training group is run by a British champion on Restormel Industrial Estate.
 An Angling club operates on Duchy land on a stretch of the River Fowey and many other fishermen use the free parts of the river by Coulson Park and Shirehall Moor.
 Canoeing and Kayaking take place on the river on an ad hoc basis.
 The King George V playing field has been recently provided with a new Skate park, provided from local donations, the Town Council, a grant from Sport England, and volunteer support.
 There is also a versatile tarmac court for basketball and netball, and a football pitch used by the Lostwithiel Football Club.
 Private facilities include Lostwithiel Golf Club (currently being redeveloped as a 9-hole course) and local health clubs and gyms.

-Snooker is played at the Conservative club and the Social Club.
+- 139. Snooker is played at the Conservative club and the Social Club.
 Pool is played at the Social club and the Kings Arms.
 Darts are played at most licenced premises.
 Bingo is played weekly and Table Tennis twice weekly in St. Bartholomew's Church Rooms.
-Other activities include pilates, yoga, slimming, dance, and keep fit.
+Other activities include pilates, yoga, slimming, dance, and keep fit. - 140.
 Local groups are organised for many other activities.
 These include rug-making, watercolour and oil painting, madrigal singing, watercolour classes, knitting, gardening, a Ladies' Group, and a Twinning Group.
-Groups are involved in fund raising for Cancer Research, Shelter Box, FLEET, Cornwall Air Ambulance, and other bodies.

-Youth groups include brownies, Beavers, and Scouts, Army Cadets, remote-control car racing, and a Lego club.
-Children's play areas have been installed and modernised at Coulson park and the King George V playing fields.
+Groups are involved in fund raising for Cancer Research, Shelter Box, FLEET, Cornwall Air Ambulance, and other bodies. - 141.
+Youth groups include Rainbows, Brownies, Guides, Beavers, and Scouts, Army Cadets, remote-control car racing, and a Lego club.
+Children's play areas have been installed and modernised at Coulson park and the King George V playing fields. - 142.
 In July 2014, Cornwall Council adopted the Open Space Strategy for Larger Towns in Cornwall.
-Table 1 details the provision of Parks and natural space in Lostwithiel and compares it with the average for Larger Cornish towns
+The Table below extracts the details on play spaces in Lostwithiel and compares it with the average for Larger Cornish towns - 143.
 This document recognises that attractive, safe & accessible parks and other open spaces contribute positive social, economic and environmental benefits.
 Open spaces including play areas are valued community assets improving public health, well-being and quality of life, and bringing regeneration benefits to an area.
 The level of outdoor sports when combined (public and private sports space) is considerably lower than the larger town average, but this is partly as a result of the allowance for the closure of the golf course.
 An analysis of sports pitches alone indicates a lower than average provision.
 There is an exceptionally high level youth provision owing to the good standard of facilities at King George's Field.

-E xisting and pro posed provision n of all play spac ce in Lostwith iel Туре Existing provision (m2/person) Median for larger Cornish towns (m2/person) Recommended future provision standard townwide Existing requirements based on assessment of distribution Public sport 1.79 2.88 Inc to meet PP standards 18.3 - ty8 Children's equipped play 0.50 0.50 0.70 Victoria area possibly, dependent on location of new housing Teen provision 0.37 0.13 Existing meets future needs 0.35 Good distribution School pitches and clubs 5.24 27.84 Investment or new to inc. capacity ty3 Requires inc availability to community within network area
+E Existing and proposed provision of all play space in Lostwithiel Туре Existing provision (m2/person) Median for larger Cornish towns (m2/person) Recommended future provision standard townwide Existing requirements based on assessment of distribution Public sport 1.79 2.79 Inc to meet PP standards 14.76 - ty8 Children's equipped play 0.50 0.63 0.70 Victoria area possibly, dependent on location of new housing Teen provision 0.37 0.19 Existing meets future needs 0.25 Good distribution School pitches and clubs 5.24 10.19 Investment or new to inc. capacity ty3 Requires inc availability to community within network area